APNIC-Labs/draft-kskroll-sentinel/README.md

       +-------------+----------+-----------+------------+

-   A Case 1 response pattern says that the nominated key is trusted by the resolver and has been loaded into its local trusted key stash.
+   A Case 1 response pattern says that the nominated key is trusted by the resolver and has been loaded into its local trusted key store.
 A Case 2 response pattern says that the nominated key is not yet trusted by the resolver in its own right.
 A Case 3 response is indeterminate, and a Case 4 response indicates that the client does not have a validating resolver.

 4. Sentinel Test Result Considerations

-   The description in the previous section describes a simple situation where the test queries were being passed to a single resolver who was then querying authoritative name servers, including the root servers directly.
+   The description in the previous section describes a simple situation where the test queries were being passed to a single recursive resolver who was then querying authoritative name servers, including the root servers directly.

-   There is also the common case where the end client uses multiple resolvers in their configuration?
+   A common case is where the end client uses multiple resolvers in their local DNS configuration.
 In these cases the SERVFAIL responses from one resolver will prompt the end client to repeat the query against one of the other configured resolvers.

    If any of the client's resolvers are non-validating resolvers, the tests will result in the client reporting that it has a non- validating DNS environment, which is effectively the case.

+Huston, et al.            Expires April 8, 2018                 [Page 5]

+Internet-Draft         DNSSEC Trusted Key Sentinel          October 2017

    If all of the client resolvers are DNSSEC-validating resolvers, but some do not support this trusted key mechanism, then the result will be indeterminate with respect to trusted key status.
-Equally, if all the client's resolvers support this mechanism, but some have loaded the key into the trusted key stash and some have not, then the result is indeterminate.
+Equally, if all the client's resolvers support this mechanism, but some have loaded the key into the trusted key store and some have not, then the result is indeterminate.

-   There is also the common case of a resolver using a forwarder.
+   There is also the case of a resolver using a forwarder.

-   If the resolver is non-validating, and it has a single forwarder clause, then the resolver will presumably mirror the capabilities of
+   If the resolver is non-validating, and it has a single forwarder clause, then the resolver will presumably mirror the capabilities of the forwarder target resolver.
+If this non-validating resolver has multiple forwarders, then the above considerations cdescribed above will apply.

-Huston, et al.            Expires April 6, 2018                 [Page 5]

-Internet-Draft         DNSSEC Trusted Key Sentinel          October 2017

-   the forwarder target resolver.
-If this non-validating resolver it has multiple forwarders, then the above considerations will apply.

    If a validating resolver has a forwarding configuration, and uses the CD flag on all forwarded queries, then this resolver is acting in a